 - Will the fruit actually be any good?

 Stopped by Van Winden’s Garden Center in Napa, CA today.
 They carry a lot of 4 Winds trees.
 One such variety was Mexicola Grande, which were very soft and fuzzy on the undersides of their leaves.
-I think this may be the avo variety I’ve seen with such fuzzy softness.
+I think this may be the first avo variety I’ve seen with such fuzzy softness.
 Any idea if they’re selling true mexicola grande? @swincher